HomeLatest NewsGovTechBlueprint for government and public sector to align with Digital Personal Data Protection Bill

 Establishing Solid Data Protection Measures:

 Implementing unassailable data protection measures is essential, with significant financial consequences linked to non-compliance.
-This includes, but is not limited to, encryption, secure data transfer, routine audits, and fostering a -aware culture through staff training, all aiming to substantially mitigate the risk of breaches.
+This includes, but is not limited to, encryption, secure data transfer, routine audits, and fostering a cybersecurity-aware through staff training, all aiming to substantially mitigate the risk of breaches.

 Appointing a Data Protection Officer (DPO):